hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 ## DID and DID registrar endpoints

-PRISM Agent provides 2 endpoint groups to facilitate the PRISM DID usage.
+PRISM Agent provides two endpoint groups to facilitate the PRISM DID usage.

 - `/dids/*`
 Facilitates a low-level interaction between DID operation and the blockchain.